ROCm/hcc/SYNC_UPSTREAM.md

 are almost changed daily.
 Sometimes a change upstream may affect several projects, but it is usually not easy to figure it out from the commit log.

-The old version of this process merge upstream Clang first, then LLVM / LLD.
-It has been changed to start from merging upstream LLVM / LLD first, then Clang.
+ToT HCC depends on amd-common LLVM / LLD, which is a fork maintained by AMD, and may contain patches yet upstreamed. amd-common LLVM / LLD is automatically synchronized with upstream LLVM / LLD every 4 hours, so they are very close to the latest codes upstream.

 Generally speaking, the process goes like this:

-Process A: merge upstream LLVM / LLD
+Process A: merge amd-common LLVM / LLD

-1. Fetch upstream LLVM commits
+1. Fetch amd-common LLVM commits
-2. Fetch upstream LLD commits
+2. Fetch amd-common LLD commits
-3. Build upstream LLVM / LLD
+3. Build amd-common LLVM / LLD
 4. Update LLVM / LLD submodules in ToT HCC

 Process B: merge upstream Clang